typestack/typedi/README.md

 }
 ```

-### Container reset
+### Remove registered services or reset container state

+If you need to remove registered service from container simply use `Container.remove(...)` method.
-You can reset the container by calling `Container.reset()` method.
+Also you can completely reset the container by calling `Container.reset()` method.
-This will effectively remove references to all registered artifacts from it, making it pristine (empty).
+This will effectively remove all registered services from the container.

 ## Samples